rizkjackson/CBC-website/content/consultation/index.md

 # Consultation

-## Rates
+## Activities

 <%--- Exactly what does the below mean?
 Does it mean that we do grant
 proposal for free? ---%>

-Our activities include, but are not limited to, scientific consultation, study design, data analysis, software development and grant and manuscript assistance.
+Our activities include, but are not limited to:
+* scientific consultation
+* study design
+* data analysis
+* software development
+* grant assistance
+* manuscript assistance

+## Charges

-Grant assistance to Cancer Center members is covered by the _Cancer Center Support Grant_.
-For other projects, we provide consultation of up to one hour per project at no cost.
+We provide consultation of up to one hour per project at no cost.
 Consultations beyond one hour, and all data analyses, are handled through a recharge mechanism.
 For smaller projects, we charge on an hourly basis.
-For larger projects, we prefer to be paid on a percentage-effort basis.
+For larger collaborative projects, we prefer to be paid on a percentage-effort basis.

+Grant assistance to Cancer Center members is free.

-Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation to other UCSF investigators.
+Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide support to other UCSF investigators.

 <%--- KEEP?!? [http://cancer.ucsf.edu/research/cores/computational-biology/]
 * Internal users are funded by UCSF sources (or other UC campus